Built like a tank–and with all the badass looks of one, too–the Jeep Wrangler Camper is set to make tracks on the overland scene.

 From the Overland Nissan Titan XD to trusty Four Wheel Campers, overland vehicles are the Goliaths of the camping world.
 Thus, you might not think to lump the modestly sized Jeep Wrangler in with this titanic category of Earth crawlers.
 Think again.

-Meet The Jeep Wrangler Camper – The Newest Off Road God?
+Jeep Camper – The Newest Off Road God?

-This Jeep Wrangler Camper also comes with extra outboard storage facilities, such as a towel and dishes rack, and even provides a place to hang your camper shower or any other van life essentials that might help you on your journey.
+For quality of life, this Jeep Wrangler Camper also comes with extra outboard storage facilities.
+These include van life essentials such as a towel and dishes rack, and there’s even a place to hang your camper shower.

-The pop top bed area creates more space to stand up inside, which is always a saving grace in any camper.
-There’s a beige countertop with an integrated sink and cooker for using your top cooking accessories indoors, and plenty of cargo space to store a unit like the iKamper Eatout for when the elements are being kind to you.
+The pop top bed area creates plenty of space to stand up inside, which is arguably the most important mark of a good camper.
+There’s a beige countertop with an integrated sink, plus a cooker with ample space to put your array of cooking accessories to good use.
+We also appreciate the extra cargo space, wherein you can store units like the iKamper Eatout to take advantage of good weather.

 Sure, the cupboard and table aren’t anything special to look at.
 But, they definitely get the job done without hogging space.
 In fact, the table folds away to make space for a lower-level bed which comfortably sleeps two.
 This is no mean feat, as most high-end luxury campers typically only have room for two van dwellers.
 (And, unlike the American Safari JXL, they’ll have trouble powering over anything crazier than a speed bump in a Walmart parking lot!)